Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 - Magician's for hire : Will contain adverts from members for their private performance services
 - sign in/ register : Where you can fill in form and sign up or sign in to the Society
 - Profile : Personal page for user once signed up to edit details, see purchase history, create advert
-- Latest News : containing latest magic world news
 - Shop : containing society products for sale

 Public Access : Home, How to Join, Gallery, Magician's for Hire, sign in/register

-Assoiciate Member : Home, How to Join, Gallery, Magician's for Hire, sign in/register, Profile, Shop
+Member : Home, How to Join, Gallery, Magician's for Hire, sign in/register, Profile, Shop

-Admin member will have the ability to edit : Magician's for Hire, Shop, Gallery
+Admin member will have the ability to edit : Magician's for Hire, Shop, Gallery and Calender

 Website will be built using : Django framework, Python, Javascript, CSS, HTML, MySQLPostgres